opentok/opentok-linux-sdk-samples/Basic-Video-Chat/README.md

 ### Publishing a stream to the session

-Upon successful connection, the `otc_session_callbacks.on_connected` callback function is invoked, and the application publishes a stream to the session.

-When the application connects to the OpenTok session, the `on_session_connected()` callback function is called (see the previous section), and it calls the `otc_session_publish()` function, defined by the OpenTok Linux SDK, to publish a stream to the OpenTok session:
+When the application connects to the OpenTok session, the `on_session_connected()` callback function is called (see the previous section).
+In response to this, the application calls the `otc_session_publish()` function, defined in the OpenTok Linux SDK, to publish a stream to the OpenTok session:

 ```c
 static void on_session_connected(otc_session *session, void *user_data) {